Opening: EU patent law postponed, concern about developments in Paraguay

 Mr Rapkay reminded MEPs that the Council had pledged on 2 December 2011 to approve the law as it then stood, provided Parliament did likewise.
-To change it now would be a "scandalous breach" of procedure, he said, adding that the Council's haggling over the seat of the proposed patent court resembled an "oriental bazaar".
+To change it now would be a "striking break" with procedure, he said, adding that the Council's haggling over the seat of the proposed patent court resembled an "oriental bazaar".

 Mr Lehne backed the postponement request, stressing that deleting articles 6-8 would "emasculate" the proposals.
 If the Council did this, he said, the case "would go straight to the European Court of Justice".